The best sales to shop this weekend: Onsen, ThirdLove, REI and more | CNN Underscored

 • Step up your Crocs with some new Jibbitz — this whimsical collection is half off at Amazon.

-• Fun for all ages, this Nat Geo rock tumbler turns dull rocks into eye-catching gemstones — and it’s over 30% off right now.
+• Fun for all ages, this Nat Geo rock tumbler turns dull rocks into eye-catching gemstones — and it’s more than 30% off right now.

 • Summer is closer than it feels, so save now on a bunch of sunglasses from Ray-Ban and Oakley.